im-luka/im-luka/README.md

 → Learning everything about Web with an emphasis on Frontend
 → Decided that 2023 is going to be the best year of my life
 → Really into music - self-taught guitar player & learning music production
-→ Apart from coding & music, very interested in sports, movies & reading books
+→ Apart from coding & music, very interested in sports, movies, books & photography

 → Work the hardest, give your absolute best in whatever you do & never quit
 <blockquote><i>“It's hard to beat a person who never gives up.“</i> - Babe Ruth</blockquote>